 Cal Water's Redwood Valley District provides high-quality water utility services to customers in portions of Guerneville, Dillon Beach, Duncans Mills, Lucerne, and Santa Rosa.
-Our Hawkins system customers receive groundwater produced by one well, which is treated to remove iron and manganese.
+Our Noel Heights system customers receive groundwater produced by one well, which is processed in our highly advanced membrane treatment plant.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
-Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.
+Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, highquality supply.